|

 185. Enter those drum contests in

-major drum magazines like Modern Drummer and DRUM!.
-They often
+major drum magazines like Modern Drummer and DRUM magazine!.

-give away huge drumsets and miscellaneous drum and percussion
+They often give away huge drumsets and miscellaneous drum and

-items.
-Someone's got to win those drumsets and cool drum accessories.
+percussion items.
+Someone's got to win those drumsets and cool

 186. "Scorewriter" is